-The regulations for the construction of site hoardings and the rules and requirements for the design of hoarding graphics are two separate issues, and before you can draft the aesthetic design of your hoarding, you need to draw up plans for a hoarding that meets a variety of specific criteria.
+The regulations for construction site hoardings and the rules and requirements for the design of hoarding graphics are two separate issues, and before you can draft the aesthetic design of your hoarding, you need to draw up plans for a hoarding that meets a variety of specific criteria.

-Are construction site hoardings a legal requirement?
+Are hoardings a legal requirement?

 This in turn means a boundary must be put in place.
 While a fence might suffice for a small site (such as work on a pavement or pothole), these are easily scalable and don’t provide adequate protection for larger construction works.
 For large sites, a solid wood hoarding is necessary.